 School Pantries are also a learning space for children and families.
 They act as a site for cooking and gardening classes and they provide meaningful relationship-building opportunities for school staff and parents who participate – leading to more positive educational outcomes for the child.

 Oregon Food Bank’s School Pantry program started as a pilot program in 2011 in partnership with 6 schools in the Multnomah County SUN Schools Program.
-It has since grown to include 31 schools in Multnomah, Clackamas, Washington, Tillamook, and Malheur counties.
+It has since grown to include 34 schools in Multnomah, Clackamas, Washington, Tillamook, Malheur and Wasco counties.